spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bot-maubot.md

   - yourusername: securepassword
 ```

 You can add multiple admins.
+The admin accounts are not connected to any matrix ID and are only used to access the
+maubot administration interface.

 ## Installing